mjahan11/HR-Employee-Attrition-Analysis-/README.md

 ### 1. Data Cleaning & Preparation (Python)

-* Handled missing values and standardized categorical strings.
-* Performed Exploratory Data Analysis (EDA) to detect outliers in purchase amounts.
-* Removing duplicates (Cleaning up noise).
+* Removing duplicates.
-* Removing nulls (Fixing incomplete records).
+* Removing nulls.
-* Data Preprocessing (or Wrangling):
 * Dropping columns (Deciding which data is actually useful).
 * Creating a numeric Attrition column (Changing the data format so the computer can read it).
 * Exported cleaned data to `.csv` for database ingestion.